 A set of initiatives known as the Patent Prosecution Highway ("PPH") provides for accelerated patent prosecution procedures.
 It permits national Patent Offices to expedite the prosecution of patent applications for the same invention which are filed in multiple jurisdictions, and prevent avoidably inconsistent results.
-Presently, Canada has PPH agreements in place with various national Patent Offices, including in the United States, Japan, Germany and Korea.
+Presently, Canada is a partner in PPH programs with 32 other intellectual property offices around the world.